bigkwii/cutting-plane-game-2/NOTES.md

 Also, split cuts are still broken and don't work as intended.
 I'll have to fix that too.
 It's entirely possible for a split cut's lines to only intersect the polygon only once.

 Well, that's enough for today.
 I'll continue tomorrow.

+## TUE 2024-09-03

+I found a funny bug where if somehow queue_free gets called on a @tool script, the editor crashes.
+I'll have to be careful with that.

+I fixed split cuts, and on the same stride fixed a whole bunch of things, including adding forgiveness checks, adding the split animations, fixing success animations playing when they shouldn't, and adding a check to cut_polygon to prevent cuts that change the hull.
+I also added a little click animation because why not.

+Gomory cuts are still broken.
+I'm not sure exactly what went wrong, since the implementation looks more or less identical to the demo's.
+Debugging this is hard since the demo's code is all over the place.
+I'll keep at it.